 TA Mentor: For the 2022-3 Academic Year, I served as the Department TA Mentor.
 Under this title, I designed and facilitated orientation sessions for first-time TAs in the Political Science Department, observed discussion sections and constructively worked with first-time TAs to handle challenges of the job, and held check-in and skill-building events throughout the year.

-Math Camp Instructor: I also serve as the graduate instructor for our voluntary summer math program for incoming Ph.D.
+Math Camp Instructor: I served as the instructor for our voluntary summer math program for incoming Ph.D.
 Students (2022 and 2023).
-I helped design programming and hold weekly office hours throughout the summer.
-Along with this, I was and am the instructor for 'Math Camp', a one-week mandatory program for incoming Ph.D. students to prepare for the first-year methods sequence.
-The 'camp' exposes students with a variety of quantitative backgrounds to advanced mathematical concepts.
-As with my other teaching, the same emphasis on accessible presentation of complex information guides my approach.
+I helped design programming and hold weekly office hours throughout the Summer.
+I was also the instructor for 'Math Camp' (2022 and 2023), a one-week mandatory program for incoming Ph.D. students to prepare for the first-year methods sequence.
+The camp exposes students with a variety of quantitative backgrounds to advanced mathematical concepts.